 |Issue with a College Procedure||Within one month of the incident|

 The student contacts the college faculty member or employee with whom the student has a difference or a dispute.
 Every reasonable effort should be made by all parties to resolve the matter informally at this level, and no written records of the matter will be placed in the student’s official file.

 If the issue cannot be resolved at the first step, a Student Grievance Form must be submitted by the student within the time frame listed in the table above.
 The steps outlined on the form must be followed.

-If the student is not satisfied with the outcome of the grievance as determined by the Completion of the Student Grievance Form with either an academic dean or the Dean of Student Services then
+If the student is not satisfied with the outcome of the grievance as determined by the Completion of the Student Grievance Form with either an academic dean or the Dean of Student Affairs then

 The final grade appeal procedure provides an equitable and orderly process to resolve situations in which a student may contest a final grade assigned in a course during the previous academic semester.
 Students should be aware that establishing course requirements and assignments, evaluating a student’s work, and assigning a grade are the responsibility and the prerogative of the individual instructor.
 In the event that the final grade received in a course was assigned in a manner inconsistent with the course outline, or was assigned using a method other than that used to compute other students’ grades in that course, the matter may be resolved through an informal or a formal procedure.

 Students are allowed to submit a grade appeal only if they do so within one month after the grade is posted.

 In circumstances in which the student has mitigating documented circumstances, grade changes must be requested within one year of the receipt of the grade in question.

 The student should attempt to resolve the final grade dispute with the instructor informally.
 If the situation is resolved informally and the instructor agrees that an error was made, the instructor will submit a Grade Change Form to the appropriate academic dean, who will forward it to the Records Office.

 If final grade conflicts cannot be resolved informally as described above, students must adhere to the following: